Andrusha1/Andrusha1/README.md

 - 👋 Hi, I’m @Andrusha1
-- 👀 I’m interested in indie games, programming.
+- 👀 I’m interested in programming.
-- 🌱 I’m currently learning C# & Unity
+- 🌱 I’m currently learning C#, ASP.Net Core.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...